Federal Student Aid Changes Effective July 1, 2026

 The current rules allow for a forbearance up to 12 months at a time, with a cumulative limit of three years.

-FAQs About the One Big Beautiful Bill Act
+What is the One Big Beautiful Bill Act (OBBBA)?

 Students who reach their annual, aggregate, or lifetime federal loan limits may still have additional educational expenses that are not covered by federal financial aid.
 In these situations, students are encourages to first review additional federal, state, or scholarship eligibility.
-However, additional funding may be found through Alternative/Private loans.
-Alternative loans are generally more expensive and should only be considered if absolutely necessary.
+However, additional funding may be found through Private/Alternative.
+Private/Alternative loans are generally more expensive and should only be considered if absolutely necessary.
 Interest rates and repayment terms vary with these types of loans.
-Therefore, students should be diligent in reviewing Alternative/Private loans.
+Therefore, students should be diligent in reviewing these loans.

 Yes.
 Veterinary Medicine (D.V.M.) is the only professional program currently offered at MSU.
 Borrowers enrolled in this program will be subject to the new professional annual, aggregate, and lifetime loan limits.